SEO

 One of the events is a "click" which by definition is "each time a user clicks a link that leads away from the current domain".
 In this example we are going to enhance that click event to record clicks to external sources so they are reported.

-We want to know specifically (in this case) how often a site clicks to Google My Business reviews and how often there is a click to an external booking site and see a report of the urls and the count.
+We want to know specifically (in this case) how often a site clicks to Google My Business reviews and how often there is a click to an external booking site and see a report of the URLs and the count.
 When created you will see reports as per below-:

 Engagement>Events>click>